C.O.P.D

 • Emphysema: Decrease in DLCO

-• Inpatient “Exacerbation” (if patient has known COPD)
+• Inpatient “Exacerbation” (if patient has known or suspected diagnosis of COPD)

 Outpatient Management